 Eventually, what he had was an artless, if not perfunctory, discharge.
 He too anticipated it, he was aware of the circumstances, he was aware of the pathos of fantasies, his very own fantasies

-To posit, obliquely, that art is or can be autonomous is to flirt with fantasies.
+To posit obliquely, that art is or can be autonomous is to flirt with fantasies.
 And most likely it is the pathetic kind of fantasy (I fancy it precisely because it not here, it is not real, I cannot make it real).
-But it can be read in more empowering terms: rather than art striving to be “autonomous”; art recognizing itself as “situated,” as located and invested and as “Do You Not Think so Far Ahead” put it, “such formulation certainly brings in the sociality and the materiality of a given work.”
+But it can be read in more empowering terms: rather than art striving to be “autonomous,” art recognizing itself as “situated,” as located and invested.
+As “Do You Not Think so Far Ahead” put it, “such formulation certainly brings in the sociality and the materiality of a given work.”

-I recall Zizek and his notes on “The Discreet Charm of the Bourgeoisie” and Desire: the very unfulfilment of Desire fuels Desire – fulfils it, why not?!
-In more solid terms that can defeat those defeatist undertones, we can say of art and autonomy that art, now explicit about its location, its situatedness, “bursts forth” “towards it,” towards autonomy, or more aptly, towards the abandonment of this very pursuit.
+I recall Zizek and his notes on “The Discreet Charm of the Bourgeoisie” and desire: the very unfulfilment of Desire fuels Desire – fulfils it, why not?!
+In more solid terms defeating those defeatist undertones, we can say of art and autonomy that art, now explicit about its location, its situatedness, “bursts forth” “towards it,” towards autonomy, or more aptly, towards the abandonment of this very pursuit.

 The notion of an autonomous art has long gone filthy; it is time to flush it.

 In many ways, we have these confounding contradictions: always have them, so the great differences will lie on how to confront them.
 “What if the very properties which were supposed to repel market forces are the same properties which pull it towards the market?”